b-venter/Matrix-Docker-install/README.md

 1. Create droplet > Container distributions > Select RancherOS
 2. For a small install, I used 2GB / 1CPU / 50GB SSD / 2TB tansfer option
 3. Select datacenter location
 4. NB!!
-Add SSH keys (you can only login to RancherOS with SSH
+Add SSH keys (you can only login to RancherOS with SSH trusted keys)
 5. Finish creating your droplet.
 SSH to it by `ssh rancher@ip.ad.re.ss`

 ## Bare metal / VirtualBox, etc